 College's Right of Room and Apartment Entry and Search

-The College reserves the right to enter rooms or apartments when, in its discretion, it determines that there may have been a breach of terms listed within the Housing Agreement, the Student Handbook, or the Academic Bulletin.
+The College reserves the right to enter rooms or apartments when, in its discretion, it determines that there may have been a breach of terms listed within the housing agreement or in MICA's posted guidelines.

-The College reserves the right to search a room or apartment without notice when there is sufficient reason to believe, as determined by the College, that a violation of College regulations or policy or violations of state, federal, or local law is occurring or has occurred.
+The College reserves the right to search a room or apartment without notice when there is sufficient reason to believe, as determined by MICA, that a violation of College regulations or policy or violations of state, federal or local law is occurring or has occurred.
 During such a search, a reasonable effort will be made to have the resident present at the time of the search.

-By signing the Housing Agreement, the student consents to having his/her room or apartment entered and searched in accordance with the terms and conditions of this policy.
+By signing the Housing Agreement, the student consents to having his or her room or apartment entered and searched in accordance with the terms and conditions of this policy.
 The student expressly agrees and acknowledges and his or her signature on the Housing Agreement authorizes the College to enter his or her room or apartment without the student's prior consent.

 The Founders Green, Gateway and Meyerhoff House are equipped with laundry rooms that are open 24 hours a day.
 These facilities can be operated by coins or your MICARD.
 The cost to wash and dry is $1.50 per load.

 Founders Green has basketballs and a basketball goal.
-The Meyerhoff underground has a ping-pong table and a air hockey table.
-See front desk staff and leave your student ID to check equipment out.
-Students who damage, lose, or fail to return equipment will be charged replacement costs.
+The Meyerhoff underground has a ping-pong table and an air hockey table.
+See front desk staff and leave your MICARD to check equipment out.
+Students who damage, lose or fail to return equipment will be charged replacement costs.

 Shared Studio Space

-Unfortunately, the College has no storage space available.
+Unfortunately, the College has no general storage spaces available.
 Residents must store all their belongings in their apartments.
 Any furniture provided by the College in your apartment must be present when it is time to move out.
-The Office of Residence Life can refer you to several local storage companies.
+Residence Life can refer you to several local storage companies.